Proprioceptive foot and ankle rehabilitation

 Ever wondered why you keep getting injured?

 The human body has the equivalent of a three-dimensional Global Positioning System (GPS).
 This system uses proprioceptive cells to tell the brain where a specific joint structure is at any given point in time.
 Such sensors typically allow us to move around and perform tasks without actively thinking of every tiny aspect of the process, and our bodies do it.
 However, injuries and even minor ones typically involve some level of tissue damage and inflammatory response.
 Injuries and any inflammatory response can effectively apply stretching and compressive forces to tissue structures.
 Damage caused during an ankle or foot injury can effectively change the foot's position, and the human body is extremely good at adapting and learning new movement patterns.
 One analogy is to view the sensors within the foot and ankle complex as hardware and the brain as software.
-At the time of an injury, the hardware may be moved or slightly damaged, and then the software re-writes with the new information.
+At the time of an injury, the hardware may move or get slightly damaged, and then the software re-writes with the new information.
 In effect, the new foot and ankle complex position becomes the new "normal".
-Most types of sensors would require recalibrating after damage or a good knock, and that is one way to view the proprioceptive sensors.
-That said, any number of the possible communication links the body uses may have changed too due to injury.
+Most sensors would require recalibrating after damage or a good knock, which is one way to view the proprioceptive sensors.
+That said, any number of the possible communication links the body uses may have changed due to injury.
+It is not always possible to self-treat these other possible changes with stretching, strengthening or other self-treatment methods.
+Any rehab work will build on whatever is going on with other affected tissues, good or bad.

 Pre and Post Injury Proprioception